 Assigned to the 5th Air Force, 3rd Bombardment Group, 8th Bombardment Squadron.
 Possibly nicknamed "Reluctant Dragon".
 When lost, engine and weapon serial numbers were not noted.

-three photos from the proceeding B-25 that captured its final moments and were later published in a series of photos captioned "Death of a Grim
+The bomber's crash was documented in a series of four photos from the proceeding B-25 that captured its final moments and were later published in a series of photos captioned "Death of a Grim Reaper".